Landmark Nikon Z9 is the leap forward Nikon's mirrorless cameras needed

 On the downside, there are quite a few video features that will only be available via a firmware update that's coming sometime in 2022, which is a little vague.
 These include the ability to shoot 10-bit ProRes 422 HQ video internally, along with 12-bit in-camera ProRes Raw HQ recording.
 That firmware update will also bring the ability to shoot 8K/60p video and a new N-Raw format that promises to half the size of ProRes Raw files.

 Still, despite the unknown date of that firmware update, the Nikon Z9 is shaping up to be one of the most powerful cameras ever – and its price tag is a bit lower than expected, too.
-You'll be able to buy it for a body-only price of £5,299 (around $7,290 / AU$9,690) when sales start in November.
+You'll be able to buy it for a body-only price of $5,499 / £5,299, or around AU$9,690) when sales start in December.

 Nikon needed to produce a bombshell mirrorless flagship to compete with the likes of the Canon EOS R3 and Sony A1 – and on paper, it looks to have done that.